Cost of Living in Ohio [2025]

 Whether you rent or pay a monthly mortgage, your housing costs will be one of your highest living expenses.
 It’s a good idea to determine how high they can be before you move by building a budget around your anticipated housing costs in Ohio.

-How Much Salary Do You Need to Live in Ohio?
+What Salary Do I Need to Live in Ohio?

-To determine how much you can afford for rent, we use the budgeting rule that says rent should not be more than 30% of your income.
-At an average rate of $1,086 per month for rent in Ohio, you would need to earn a little over $43,440, or $20.67 an hour to afford an apartment in Ohio.
+To determine how much you can afford for rent, we use the standard budgeting rule that says rent should not account for more than 30% of your gross income.
+At an average rate of $1,634 per month for rent in Ohio, you would need to earn $64,360, or approximately $31.42 an hour, to comfortably afford an apartment in Ohio.

 How Much Is Transportation in Ohio?

-There is plenty of public transportation in Ohio, particularly if you live in a major city.
-The American Public Transportation Association (APTA) covers different public transit systems in each part of the state.
+There’s plenty of public transportation in Ohio, particularly if you live in a major city.
+The American Public Transportation Association (APTA) covers different public transit systems across the state.

 Findlay Market is a trendy farmer's marketplace in the historic Over the Rhine district in Cincinnati